Below is the general structure of the APIs.

 PUT

 The PUT command is rerunable.
-This means if an importuniqueid is supplied and there is already an existing record matching this importuniqueid it will be updated instead of created.
-This is impleted for clients, clientlocations, equipment, parts.
+This means if an importuniqueid is supplied and there is already an existing record matching this importuniqueid, it will be updated instead of created.
+This is implemented for clients, client locations, equipment, and parts.

 PUT /clients